boltalex389/webfinder/README.md

 # webfinder
 A work-in-project search engine that lets you search the web.
-Currently not yet ready for first use
+Currently not ready for use.